Published since 1946

 “The LWCF supports projects in Colorado and all across our country at no cost to the taxpayer, and fighting every year to figure out how much money the program will receive doesn’t provide the long-term planning certainty that our outdoor and conservation community deserves.
 Last year we were successful in permanently reauthorizing the LWCF, the crown jewel of conservation programs, and I have been fighting ever since to make funding permanent,” said Senator Gardner.
 “Senator Daines and I secured the President’s support and a path for full and permanent LWCF funding to become law and address the deferred maintenance backlog that the park system is currently facing.
 Congress has a historic opportunity to ensure the public lands we all own will receive the funding they deserve by passing the Great American Outdoors Act.”

 The Great American Outdoors Act combines two existing bills, S. 1081 that would permanently fund LWCF at its $900 million annual authorized level and S. 500 the Restore Our Parks Act that would dedicate funds for deferred maintenance in national parks.
 Prior introduction of S. 3422, conservation advocates were able to expand the maintenance funding to include all federal public lands.
-As a result, the bill would dedicate $9.5 billion over the next five years to address maintenance backlog; 70 percent of those funds or $1.3 billion annually would go to national parks, the U.S. Forest Service and U.S. Fish and Wildlife Service would each receive 10 percent or $190 million annually, while the Bureau of Land Management and Bureau of Indian Education would each receive 5 percent or $95 million annually.
+As a result, the bill would dedicate $9.5 billion over the next five years to address maintenance backlog; 70 percent of those funds or $1.3 billion annually would go to national parks, the U.S. Forest Service would receive 15 percent, while the Bureau of Land Management, U.S. Fish and Wildlife Service and Bureau of Indian Education would each receive 5 percent annually.

 The maintenance funding would come from up to 50 percent of the unallocated revenue from all energy production on federal lands and waters.
 It would be placed into a five-year National Parks and Public Land Legacy Restoration Fund with allocations not to exceed $1.9 billion per year.
 While the funding would not be subject to the appropriations process, the Administration would be required to send priority lists of deferred maintenance projects and their estimated cost to Congress within 90 days of the bill’s passage and then annually through the budget process.
 The bill also stipulates that at least 65 percent of the available funds be used for non-transportation projects.
 The maintenance portion of funding cannot be used for land acquisition or to supplant discretionary funding for annual facility operations, maintenance, and construction needs.